xxyzz/WordDumb/README.md

 - Install jhowell's [KFX Input](https://www.mobileread.com/forums/showthread.php?t=291290) plugin for KFX books(optional).

-- Install WordDumb plugin

-    From calibre's "Preference" -> "Plugins" -> "Get new plugins".
-Add the plugin to "The context menu for the books in the calibre library" in "Preferences" -> "Toolbars & menus".

-- Install Python3(optional, for X-Ray).
+- Install Python3 for X-ray(optional).

     If you don't need X-Ray, you can disable it in the plugin's settings.
-It's enabled by default.
+It's enabled by default except on macOS.
 X-Ray doesn't support macOS due to numpy failed library validation.

 ```
 // macOS